ssmcb/santa/SECURITY.md

 - Links expire after a set time period
 - One-time use verification tokens

-### Rate Limiting
+### Scaling Considerations

-Consider implementing rate limiting for:
+The application uses in-memory rate limiting by default, which works well for:

-- Login attempts
-- Email sending
-- API endpoints
+- Single-server deployments
+- Small to medium traffic
+- Development and testing

+For production deployments with multiple instances, consider:
+- Redis-based rate limiting (see `lib/middleware/rateLimit.ts`)
+- Shared session storage
+- Load balancer with sticky sessions

 ## Security Hall of Fame